Simulation Reports and Artifacts

 └── test-results-integration.xml # Combined test results

-Using Chassy SLAM, it is possible to display visual data in case of test failure, or just for logging of status.
-For simulations involving visual components, Chassy’s example Gazebo container automatically captures screenshots throughout test execution, providing visual documentation of simulation states.
+It is possible to display visual data in case of test failure, or just for logging of status.
+For simulations involving visual components, for example, Chassy’s Gazebo container automatically captures screenshots throughout test execution, providing visual documentation of simulation states.
 These captures are particularly valuable for debugging physics interactions, validating sensor placements, and verifying that visual elements render correctly in headless environments.
 The system generates both individual frame captures and animated GIFs that show simulation progression over time, making it easy to identify when and how issues occur during complex test scenarios.

 The visual artifacts are organized by test name and component.
 This visual documentation proves invaluable when debugging intermittent failures or validating that simulated scenarios match expected behavior.
 The frame-by-frame captures allow you to precisely identify the moment when unexpected behavior occurs, while the animated GIFs provide quick visual summaries perfect for including in bug reports or design reviews.